darkn3rd/script-tut/groovy/README.md

     * demonstrate passing a single parameter
       * demonstrate controlling degrees of significance with decimal numbers
-    * demonstrate passing unlimited parameters datatype, so that the subroutine can swap them.
+    * demonstrate passing unlimited parameters
 12. Exiting
     * demonstrate exiting with error code to communicate status
 13. Functions